schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 ## Session Hosts

 Let's add two session hosts to the AVD host pool.
-To be able to adjust the amount of VMs inside the host pool later, we define a variable like this:
+To be able to adjust the amount of VMs inside the host pool later, we define a variable:

 ```hcl
 variable "avd_host_pool_size" {